Did you know that Box is more than just cloud file storage?

 Accounting - Standardize complex workflows like accounts payable automation, and track critical information to better manage cash flow.

 Box's Metadata API for Invoice Automation

 This is where the real magic happens!
 If you think manually entering metadata for each and every document you want to save in Box content management is a lot of work, you're right.

 And what if you already have metadata in an expensive or aging repository you want to retire?

 The best way to get critical metadata into Box is by using their API.
 Intelligent document processing tools like Grooper have pre-built integrations with Box.
 Now, whether you're working with paper or digital documents, getting metadata into Box automatically and accurately is a simple workflow.

 In the case of AP automation, metadata like invoice / PO number, amounts, terms, and dates are automatically captured and put into the correct metadata template in Box.

 Easy Invoice Processing With Box Cloud Content Management

 Now, with the push of a scan button (or the moment a file arrives by email), automated workflows put full-document text-searchable digital files into the correct folder in Box along with accurate and complete metadata.

-Play the video below to see this integration of how to use box in a live demonstration.
+Play the video below to see this integration of how to use box cloud content management in a live demonstration.